Women in the United States Air Force

-There have been women in the United States Air Force since 1948, and women continue to serve in it today.
+There have been women in the United States Air Force since its founding in 1948, and women continue to serve in it today.
+During World War II, nearly 40,000 women served in the U.S. Air Force's predecessor, the United States Army Air Forces, as members in the Women's Army Corps, the Women Airforce Service Pilots, the Women's Flying Training Detachment and other related organizations.

-As of 2020, there were 69,564 total women on active duty in the US Navy, with 14,325 serving as officers, and 55,239 enlisted.
+As of 2020, there were 69,564 total women on active duty in the US Air Force, with 14,325 serving as officers, and 55,239 enlisted.
 Of all the branches in the US military, the Air Force has the highest percentage of female active duty service members with women making up 21.1% of the US Air Force in 2020.

 History

-Note that some minor wars women served in have been omitted from this history.
+Note that some minor wars in which women served have been omitted from this history.

 1940s

 The National Security Act of 1947 made the Air Force a separate military service.
-That year, some Women’s Army Corps (WACs) members continued serving in the Army but performed Air Force duties.
-In 1948 they were able to transfer to Women in the Air Force (called WAF), and some did.
+That year, some Women's Army Corps (WACs) members continued serving in the Army but performed Air Force duties.
+In 1948 they were able to transfer to the Women's Air Force (called WAF), and some did.
 WAF was created in 1948 with the Women's Armed Services Integration Act, which gave women permanent status in the Regular and Reserve forces of the Air Force.
 Esther McGowin Blake was the first woman in the Air Force, having enlisted in the WAF the first minute of the first hour of the first day regular Air Force duty was authorized for women on July 8, 1948.
 Also in 1948, Geraldine Pratt May became the first director of the WAF and was promoted to the rank of colonel making her the first woman colonel in the Air Force.